Integration with Twilio

 To authenticate the request, you need to use the Account SID and Auth Token.
 You can find them in Twilio in the Account Dashboard in the top left corner of the page.

-For outgoing call authorization, a SIP login and password will be used from your Zadarma personal account.
+For outgoing call authorization, a SIP login and password will be used from your personal Zadarma account.

 Create a script call.py with the following content: